coolst3r/image-linux-audio-image-to-video/README.md

 Once you have the dependencies installed, you can run the script by navigating to the directory where you saved the script and running the following command:

 python3 add_audio_gui.py

+To use this script, save it to a file (e.g. "install_requirements.sh"), make it executable using the chmod command, and then run it using ./install_requirements.sh.

+chmod +x install_requirements.sh
+./install_requirements.sh